 You know those ridiculously addicting, sugary frosted-sugar cookies from the grocery store?
 The ones that are so soft they fall apart in your mouth, mixing with the thick layer of frosting?
 Yes, those ones.
 These are like those–but better.

 Impossible, you say?
 No. These are better because they’re full of lemon flavor and dipped in lemon icing.
 It’s like the grown-up version of those amazing cookies, but I promise you, kids and adults alike will love these.
-Even if you don’t like lemon flavor, you can easily make these cookies without the lemon.
+Even if you don’t like lemon flavor, you can easily make these cookies without the lemon (but, if you do like lemon, might I suggest checking out this lemon loaf cake and these strawberry lemon scones?? 😉 ).

 This recipe is super versatile, because you can exchange the lemon flavor for orange, lime, vanilla, coconut, etc..
-You could even use dulce de leche sauce as the icing on a vanilla version of this cookie.
-Have you tried the dulce de leche sauce from Williams-Sonoma and Sur La Table?
+You could even use dulce de leche sauce as the icing on a vanilla version of this cookie, similar to the icing I used on this Dulce de Leche Banana Bread.
 It’s in-credible.
 So good that it makes me draw out the word incredible to two separate words.

 These are light and perfect for summer.
 You could even use red and blue food dye and make these for Memorial Day or July 4th.
 They’d be so cute and festive!
 And, while I opted to use a circle biscuit cutter for this recipe, you can use any kind of dough cut outs.
 Flags, hearts, animals, and Christmas ones during the holidays.